Visiting Croome: What you need to know

 - Campervans that are used for transport are welcome for pre-booked visitors, but are not permitted to stay overnight.
 At this time we’re unable to welcome caravans and coaches.

-- Our Parkland, Canteen, Shop and Outdoor Toilets are open
+- Our Parkland, Court, Church, RAF Museum, Play Areas, Canteen, Shop and Outdoor Toilets are open.

 Eating and drinking:

-- The Canteen will be open from 10am-5pm.
+- The Canteen is open every day from 10am-5pm.

-- A queuing system will be in place, with a one in one out policy in place.
+- A queuing system will be in place.

 - A limited menu will be on offer, consisting of hot & cold drinks and a small selection of light snacks.

-- Our outdoor seating and parkland benches are now available.
+- Outdoor seating and parkland benches also available.

 - We have created a separate entrance and exit with a one-way system, so that it’s easier to keep a safe distance from other customers.

 - To read more about our shop click here